History of Bulgaria: The Thracians

-Achaemenid Persian rule
+Achaemenid Persian invasions

-The first people to leave lasting traces and cultural heritage throughout the Balkan region were the Thracians.
-Their origin remains obscure.
-It is generally proposed that a proto-Thracian people developed from a mixture of indigenous peoples and Indo-Europeans from the time of Proto-Indo-European expansion in the Early Bronze Age when the latter, around 1500 BC, conquered the indigenous peoples.
-Thracian craftsmen inherited the skills of the indigenous civilisations before them, especially in gold working.

 Ever since the Macedonian king Amyntas I surrendered his country to the Persians in about 512-511 BC, Macedonians and Persians were strangers no more.
 Subjugation of Macedonia was part of Persian military operations initiated by Darius the Great (521–486 BC).
 In 513 BC - after immense preparations - a huge Achaemenid army invaded the Balkans and tried to defeat the European Scythians roaming to the north of the Danube river.
 Darius' army subjugated several Thracian peoples, and virtually all other regions that touch the European part of the Black Sea, such as parts of nowadays Bulgaria, Romania, Ukraine, and Russia, before it returned to Asia Minor.
 Darius left in Europe one of his commanders named Megabazus whose task was to accomplish conquests in the Balkans.
 The Persian troops subjugated gold-rich Thrace, the coastal Greek cities, as well as defeating and conquering the powerful Paeonians.
-Finally, Megabazus sent envoys to Amyntas, demanding acceptation of Persian domination, which the Macedonian accepted.
+Finally, Megabazus sent envoys to Amyntas, demanding acceptation of Persian domination, which the Macedonians accepted.
 Following the Ionian Revolt, the Persian hold over the Balkans loosened, but was firmly restored in 492 BC through the campaigns of Mardonius.
-The Balkans, including what is nowadays Bulgaria, provided many soldiers for the multi ethnic Achaemenid army.
+The Balkans, including what is nowadays Bulgaria, provided many soldiers for the multi-ethnic Achaemenid army.
 Several Thracian treasures dating from the Persian rule in Bulgaria have been found.
 Most of what is today eastern Bulgaria remained firmly under the Persian sway until 479 BC.
 The Persian garrison at Doriscus in Thrace held out for many years even after the Persian defeat, and reportedly never surrendered.
 It remained as the last Persian stronghold in Europe.

-The Celts
+Thracian Odrysian kingdom (c.
+480 BC - 30 BC)

+Thracian tribes remained divided and most of them fell under nominal Persian rule from the late 6th century until the first half of the 5th century, until King Teres united most of them under the Odrysian kingdom around 470 BC, probably after the Persian defeat in Greece which later peaked under the leadership of King Sitalces (431–424 BC) and of Cotys I (383–359 BC).
+This Thracian kingdom thrived between the early 5th century BC and the early 3rd / late 1st century BC.
+Located in present-day Bulgaria, southeastern Romania (northern Dobruja), northeastern Greece and European Turkey, it was a tribal amalgam dominated by the Odrysians that was the first large political entity to develop in the eastern Balkans.
+Before the foundation of Seuthopolis in the late 4th century it had no fixed capital.
+Similar to the Gauls and other Celtic tribes, most Thracians are thought to have lived simply in small fortified villages, usually on hilltops.
+At the commencement of the Peloponnesian War, Sitalces entered into alliance with the Athenians, and in 429 BC he invaded Macedon (then ruled by Perdiccas II) with a vast army that included 150,000 warriors from independent Thracian tribes.
+Cotys I on the other hand, went to war with the Athenians for the possession of the Thracian Chersonese.